Wimmics/HOWTO_Virtuoso-Docker/Basic/Installation.md

     --volume `pwd`:/database \
     openlink/virtuoso-opensource-7:latest
 ```
-For sharing data and scripts between the host and the container create an `/import` directory under the directory mapped to `/database` directory on the container.
-Add this directory to the allowed directories list in *virtuoso.ini file*.

 The option `--restart always` ensures that the Vrtuoso service restarts as the Docker deamon restarts.

+To share data and scripts between the host and the container, create an `/import` directory under the directory mapped to `/database` directory on the container.
+Add this directory to the allowed directories list in *virtuoso.ini file*:

 ```
 DirsAllowed = ., ../vad, /usr/share/proj, /database/import
 ```

-To restart virtuoso container:
+To restart Virtuoso:
 ```
-docker restart  docker-virtuoso
+sudo docker restart virtuoso
 ```

 ## 2. Docker compose (simple case)